NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ### Browse and Download Data

-GDC Data Submission Portal allows authorized submitters to browse and retrieve data submitted to their project.
+Authorized submitters can browse and retrieve data submitted to their project using the Data Submission Portal.

 ### Status and Alerts